anesta95/nyc_shelter_count/README.md

 The `ll79_data_unique_by_agency.csv` file in the `data` folder is the time series data on the shelter population by agency over time from LL37 and LL79 reports.

 The data is available for public use with attribution.
+You can cite Patrick Spauster and Adrian Nesta for City Limits

 ## Data Dictionaries